 Your credit score affects your life far more than you might think.
 Things like: raising the prices on bills, not getting the home you want, getting denied on loans, higher interest rates, affect relationships, and more.

 Over the years Brittany and I have learned the importance of a high credit score.
 After some work we both hold credit scores hovering around 800, which is an excellent score.
-We achieved this by using the simple FREE app Credit Sesame.
+We achieved this by using the simple FREE app Credit Karma.
 It helped us understand what went into our credit score and how to improve them over time.

 If you are struggling with your credit score and need help improving it a credit repair company like Lexington Law is a great option.
 Lexington Law Firm has helped hundreds of thousands of clients take action to repair their credit, since being founded in 1991.
 Learn how Lexington Law can help you repair your credit score today.

-Advice: Sign up for Credit Sesames FREE account and start to track your credit score.
+Advice: Sign up for Credit Karma FREE account and start to track your credit score.
 Learn the in’s and out’s on what affects your credit score and start to work on improving it month after month.